(Adapted from “Influences Primer” from the Greensboro, NC LARP community)

 |

-For each dot a character has in an Influence, they pick a category to specialize in, representing that they are especially adept at Influencing that part of the mortal world.
-Characters get one Elite specialization for each dot they have in the Elite Influence background, and they get one Underworld specialization for each dot they have in the Underworld Influence background.
+For each dot a character has in an Influence, they pick a specialization, representing that they are especially adept at Influencing that part of the mortal world.
+Characters get one (1) Elite specialization for each dot they have in the Elite Influence background, and they get one (1) Underworld specialization for each dot they have in the Underworld Influence background.

-Example: Alice has 3 Elite Influence and 2 Underworld Influence.
-For her three Elite specializations she chooses Arts, Finance, and Social Media.
-For her two Underworld specializations, she picks Finance and Legal.
+Example: Alice has three (3) Elite Influence and two (2) Underworld Influence.
+For her three (3) Elite specializations she chooses Arts, Finance, and Social Media.
+For her two (2) Underworld specializations, she picks Finance and Legal.

-All Influence actions must have a category assigned to them, and characters’ Influence actions are more potent when they work within their specialized categories.
+All General Influence actions must have a specialization assigned to them, and characters’ General Influence actions are more potent when they work within their specialization (see General Influence actions, below).

-Each month, Storytellers will post a form for Downtime submissions in the public Discord, and they will say when Downtimes are due.
-This form will include fields for your Influence actions.
-Fill the form out and submit it before the due date to have your Influence actions counted between games.
+Each month, Storytellers will post a form for Downtime submissions in the public Discord, and they will state when Downtimes are due.
+This form will include fields for your General Influence actions.
+Fill the form out and submit it before the due date and time to have your General Influence actions counted between games.

 To use an Influence action at game, ask a Storyteller.
 It is sometimes wise to save some influences for game to handle situations such as Masquerade breaches and travel.

-Characters start with zero Influence, so the default is zero.
-If you add an Influence background during character creation or you buy more with XP, you get one Influence action for each dot you have.
-More specifically, characters get one Elite Influence action for each dot of Elite Influence background, and they get one Underworld Influence action for each dot of the Underworld Influence background.
+Characters start with zero (0) Influence, so the default is zero (0).
+If you add an Influence background during character creation or you buy more with XP, you get one (1) Influence action for each dot you have.
+More specifically, characters get one (1) Elite Influence action for each dot of Elite Influence background, and they get one (1) Underworld Influence action for each dot of the Underworld Influence background.

 A lot.
 Here are some of the specific things you can do with an Influence action.

 General Influence Actions are sort of like picking off a menu.
 The rules provide clear effects that you can get for an action.
-Characters can use any of those listed actions as long as they have dots equal to the listed level.
-If they are working within one of their specializations, they can pick one level higher than their current number of dots.
+Characters can use any of those listed actions as long as they have dots in the appropriate category equal to or greater than the listed level.
+If they are working within one of their specializations, they can pick one (1) level higher than their current number of dots.
 Here is the ‘menu' on the SRD site.

 Example: Alice could “Smooth Over” a mistake using the Level 4 Elite action if it’s related to her Finance specialization, even though she only has three dots in Elite Influences.

-Boosts raise someone else’s Influence levels.
+Boosts temporarily raise someone else’s Influence levels.
 Think of this as lending your Influence to them.
-Declare a target PC, and decide on how many of your Influence actions you are spending to Boost.
-Boosts cannot be used across categories.
-The character receiving the Boosts must get a number of Boosts equal to their current rating, then they are considered to be one level higher (to a maximum of 10).
-This affects the level of General Influence Actions they can choose, and it affects the number of actions they get.
+Declare a target PC, and decide on how many of your General Influence actions you are spending to Boost.
+Boosts cannot be used across categories (i.e. you can only boost another character's Elite Influences using your own Elite Influences, and you can only boost another character's Underworld Influences using your own Underworld Influences).
+The character receiving the Boosts must receive a number of Boosts equal to their current rating (including other Boosts they may have received), then their Influence level is considered to be one (1) level higher (to a maximum of 10).
+This affects the level of General Influence Actions they can choose, and it affects the number of actions they may take.

-Example: Alice received three Elite Boosts this month, so her Elite Influences are treated as if they were 4, and she gets a fourth Elite Influence action this month.
+Example: Alice received three (3) Elite Boosts this month, so her Elite Influences are treated as if they were four (4), and she gets a fourth Elite Influence action this month.

-Defend nullifies attacks against you.
-For each Defend action you take, Attacks against you are reduced by one.
-Defends do not cross categories.
-Defends apply to all attacks received.
-For example, if Alice uses an Influence action to Defend her Elite Influences, and three characters Attack her for 1, her single Defend cancels them all out.
+Defend nullifies Attacks against you.
+For each Defend action you take, Attacks against you are reduced by one (1).
+Defends do not cross categories (Elite and Underworld).
+Defends apply to all Attacks received.
+For example, if Alice uses an Influence action to Defend her Elite Influences, and three (3) characters Attack her for one (1), her single Defend cancels them all out.

 Sometimes characters’ use of General Influence Actions can have an impact on other characters.